Cubulation of Bruhat graphs: Cubulation

+We now describe the relationship between cubulation and Lehmer codes.
+Let $(W,S)$ be a finite Coxeter system with exponents $e_1, \dots, e_n$ and longest element $w_0$.
+In their work~\cite{Bolognini2025}, Bolognini and Sentinelli define a \emph{Lehmer code} on $W$ to be a bijection $L$ from~$W$ to the product of intervals $\prod_{i=1}^n \{ 0, 1, \dots, e_i \}$ such that $L^{-1}$ is a poset homomorphism, with respect to the usual partial order on this product of intervals and the Bruhat order $\leq$ on~$W$.
+It is clear that the existence of a Lehmer code on $W$ is equivalent to the Bruhat graph $[1,w_0]_\cB$ being cubulated by $\cC(e_1,e_2,\ldots,e_n)$: the Hasse diagram of the product of intervals $\prod_{i=1}^n \{ 0, 1, \dots, e_i \}$ is exactly the cubical lattice $\cC(e_1,e_2,\ldots,e_n)$, and $L^{-1}$ being a poset homomorphism onto $W$ is equivalent to this cubical lattice spanning $[1,w_0]_\cB$.

+More generally, Gaetz and Gao in Section 1.3 of~\cite{GaetzGao} define a \emph{Lehmer code} for~$[1,y]$, where $y \in W$ is arbitrary, to be an order-preserving bijection from a product of chains (in some poset) onto $[1,y]$.
+Their motivation includes earlier consideration of such bijections in type~$A_n$~\cite{Gasharov} and for finite Weyl groups~\cite{BilleyFanLosonczy,Billey}.
+This notion of Lehmer code is easily seen to be equivalent to the Bruhat graph for $[1,y]$ being cubulated by $\cC(k_1,\dots,k_N)$, once each chain is identified with the appropriate subinterval $[0,k_i]$ of $\Z$.
+The scope of Coxeter groups $W$ considered in this definition of~\cite{GaetzGao} is a little unclear to us, since the focus of that work is on $W$ finite.

-We now complete the proof of Theorem~\ref{thm:Cubical=>Trivial}, using the following result, which recognizes the Poincar\'e polynomial for an element $y \in W$ such that $[1,y]_\cB$ can be cubulated as a product of quantum polynomials.
-Recall from Section~\ref{sec:cubical} that for any cubical lattice $\cC$, we denote by $g_\cC(z)$ the polynomial in which the coefficient of $z^j$ is the number of vertices of $\cC$ of rank exactly $j$.
+Let us return to our setting of an arbitrary Coxeter system $(W,S)$.
+We conclude this section by determining the Poincar\'e polynomial for an element $y \in W$ such that $[1,y]_\cB$ can be cubulated.
+We will use the following result, including its final statement, to prove Theorem~\ref{thm:infinite} in Section~\ref{sec:CubulationGrowth}.
+Recall from Section~\ref{sec:cubical} that for any cubical lattice $\cC$, we denote by $g_\cC(q)$ the polynomial in which the coefficient of $q^j$ is the number of vertices of $\cC$ of rank exactly $j$.